cisagov/ScubaGear/PowerShell/ScubaGear/baselines/powerbi.md

 2.  **External users**: Members of a different M365 tenant.
-3.  **Business to Business (B2B) guest users**: External users that are formally invited to view and/or edit Power BI workspace content and are added to the agency's Azure Active Directory (Azure AD) as guest users.
-These users authenticate with their home organization/tenant and are granted access to Power BI content by virtue of being listed as guest users in the tenant's Azure AD.
+3.  **Business to Business (B2B) guest users**: External users that are formally invited to view and/or edit Power BI workspace content and are added to the agency's Microsft Entra ID (Entra ID) as guest users.
+These users authenticate with their home organization/tenant and are granted access to Power BI content by virtue of being listed as guest users in the tenant's Entra ID.

 > Note:
 > These terms vary in use across Microsoft documentation.